mingyang92/meso_v2.0/MESO_V2.0_document.md

 ### Dijkstra

-The explanation by wikipedia: [https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm)
+The explanation by Wikipedia: [https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm)

 ### A*

-The explanation by wekipedia: [https://en.wikipedia.org/wiki/A*_search_algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm)
+The explanation by Wikipedia: [https://en.wikipedia.org/wiki/A*_search_algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm)

 ### Other route search algorithm (option)

 This framework allows you to specify your own route search algorithm.
-However, the algorithm should follow the format of the previous two algorithm (e.g. parameters) to make sure the whole simulation process can work as expecting.
+However, the algorithm should follow the format of the previous two algorithms (e.g. parameters) to make sure the whole simulation process can work as expecting.